 Defer taxes on the original capital gains invested in an OZ fund until the end of 2026.
 Investing tax deferred dollars increases the power of investor capital.

-If the capital gains are invested by 2021, the deferred taxes owed in 2026 are reduced by 10%.
+If the capital gains were invested by 2021, the deferred taxes owed in 2026 are reduced by 10%.

 After 10 years of being invested, all new capital gains made within the opportunity zone investment can be realized tax free.
 That’s 100% forgiveness of taxes for gains made in the OZ, resulting in a large boost to returns.